Research

 Moral Psychology/X-Phi

-In collaboration with moral psychologist Dr. Jesse Graham, I am currently working on collecting data for a moral psychology/x-phi project titled "Folk Intutions Regarding Psychiatric Diagnosis, Responsibility and Punishment."
+In collaboration with moral psychologist Dr. Jesse Graham, I am currently working on collecting data for a moral psychology/x-phi project titled "Folk Intuitions Regarding Psychiatric Diagnosis, Responsibility, and Punishment."
 You can check out the pre-registration here

 Publications